manishdotsqlite/staylang/README.md

 ### staylang

-staylang is a lightweight interpreter for a simple, C-style educational scripting language written in Rust.
+staylang is a lightweight interpreter for a simple scripting language written in Rust.

 ### features

-familiar control structures:`LET, WHILE, INPUT, PRINT`
+- familiar control structures:`LET, WHILE, INPUT, PRINT`

-Easy-to-read syntax for teaching or scripting
+- easy-to-read syntax for teaching or scripting

-Written in performant, safe Rust
+- written in performant, safe Rust

 ### sample staylang File